Updated: Jan 24

 The legal aspects of self defence means, as principles:

-The first question that a jury must ask is: Did the defendant believe, or: May he have believed that it was necessary to use force to defend himself against an attack or imminent attack on himself or others or to protect property or prevent crime?
+The first question that a jury must ask is: Did the defendant genuinely and reasonably believe that it was necessary to use force to defend himself against an attack or imminent attack on himself or others or to protect property or prevent crime?

-The second question is: Was the amount of force used reasonable in the circumstances, including the dangers as he/she believed them to be?
+The second question is: Was the amount of force used reasonable in the circumstances, perceiving the dangers as he/she believed them to be?

 In UK law, the burden is on the prosecution to disprove self-defence.
 It is not for a defendant to prove that he was acting in self-defence.
 The prosecution have to prove beyond reasonable doubt (so that a jury is sure) that the defendant was not acting in reasonable self-defence.